salesforce-marketingcloud/JB4A-SDK-iOS/JB4A-SDK-Explorer/README.md

 ### Setting Up The App In Your Account

-1. Follow the steps in [Getting Started with the SDK](http://salesforce-marketingcloud.github.io/JB4A-SDK-iOS/overview/getting-started.html) up until the "How to Implement Analytics in your iOS Mobile App" section.
+1. Follow the steps in [Integrate MobilePush into your mobile app using the Journey Builder for Apps SDK](https://code.exacttarget.com/apis-sdks/journey-builder-for-apps/getting-started.html) up until the "How to Implement Analytics in your iOS Mobile App" section.
 At this point you will have the app set up in your AppCenter account, have the app provisioned, and have an AppID and AccessToken corresponding to your app.
 2. Place the access token and application id you received within AppCenter into [PUDAppSettingConstants.m](PublicDemo/PUDAppSettingConstants.m) file.
 PUDAppSettingConstants is where you will place app specific settings such as access token, clientid, client secret, and more.
 3. *NOTE: At this point you will be able to send messages to the app from MobilePush inside the Salesforce Marketing Cloud.
 You can also set attributes within the app's Settings tab.
 You only need to continue further if you wish to be able to create and send push messages from within the app.*